 If you would prefer to spend less time in the dentist’s chair and still get great results, take-home whitening is for you.
-You’ll come to our office to have molds taken of your teeth, then we’ll make a set of custom-fitted whitening trays that fit into your mouth perfectly.
+You’ll come to our office to have molds taken of your teeth, then we’ll make a set of custom whitening trays that fit your smile perfectly.

-Then, you’ll simply come to our office to pick up your trays and your whitening products, and to get instructions from Dr. Tuttle or Dr. Colt.
-Over the period of several weeks, you’ll wear your trays as instructed, and you’ll end up with a beautiful, professionally-whitened smile.
+Once the trays are finished, you’ll simply come to our office to pick up your trays, whitening products, and instructions from your doctor.
+Over a period of several weeks you’ll wear your trays as instructed, resulting in a bright and beautiful smile.

 In-office whitening is the best option if you want fast results for a special occasion like a wedding or a photoshoot.
-In this process, Dr. Colt or Dr. Tuttle will apply a powerful peroxide to your teeth.
-Then, we use a special laser light to “activate” the peroxide whitener, enhancing its power and whitening your teeth quickly.
+In this process, your dentist will apply a powerful peroxide-based whitening agent to your teeth.
+We will then use a special laser light to “activate” the peroxide, enhancing its power and whitening your teeth quickly.